The Making of the Modern British Home,1919-1939

 Council housing led this process (initially attracting large numbers of middle-class as well as working-class families), but by the 1930s owner-occupied houses began to dominate new building, attracting both the lower-middle classes and, for the first time, substantial numbers of working-class families.
 A broad range of households- ranging from slum clearance tenants to middle-class families who could no longer afford servants- were drawn to the compact, light, modern, hygienic, and semi-rural semi and the suburban lifestyle it offered, with profound socio-economic impacts.

 Specific themes include:

-- The property development process and the development of the interwar semi
+- The property development process and the interwar suburban housing estate

 - The mass-marketing of owner-occupation, particularly to the urban working-classes who had hitherto been excluded from this market

 - Working-class suburbanisation and the emergence of an aspirational and domestically-orientated 'new working class' in interwar Britain

 - The impact of the new suburban house on working-class household expenditure, budgeting, and fertility